fbpx

 Why Do Bucks Make Signpost Rubs?

-It is likely these areas are communication hubs so bucks know what other bucks are in the area.
-This is hypothesized because when bucks rub on these trees they are not usually rubbing with the purpose of marking up the tree with their antlers, at least that’s not their primary objective.
-They are more so trying to leave scent by rubbing their foreheads on the trees.
+These areas are likely communication hubs so bucks know what other bucks are in the area.
+This is hypothesized because when bucks rub on these trees they are not usually rubbing to mark up the tree with their antlers, at least that’s not their primary objective.
+They are trying to leave scent by rubbing their foreheads on the trees.Â

 Signpost Rubs For Finding Big Woods Bucks